Sensitivity analysis under the $f$-sensitivity models: a distributional robustness perspective: Acknowledgement

-\item Average treatment effect (ATE): $\EE[Y(1) - Y(0)]$, \end{enumerate} where in all quantities the expectation is taken with respect to the underlying joint distribution.
+We are interested in the average treatment effect (ATE): $\EE[Y(1) - Y(0)]$, the average treatment effect on the control (ATC): $\EE[Y(1) - Y(0) \given T = 0]$, and the average treatment effect on the treated (ATT): $\EE[Y(1) - Y(0) \given T = 1]$, where in all quantities the expectation is taken with respect to the underlying joint distribution.
 To make progress, we assume that there is sufficient exploration in the dataset, known as the overlap assumption in the literature.
-We define the observed propensity score $e(x) \triangleq \PP(T=1\given X=x)$.
+We define the observed propensity score $e(x) := \PP(T=1\given X=x)$.

 \begin{assumption}[Overlap] $0 < e(x) < 1$ for $\PP$-almost all $x\in \cX$.\footnote{Since $\mathcal{X}$ is compact, this is equivalent to assuming that $\eta \le e(x) \le 1 -\eta$ for some positive $\eta$, as used in certain versions of overlap in the literature.} \end{assumption}